bfowle/talaria/docs/evolutionary-compression-research.md

 - **Content-Addressed Systems**: IPFS for biological data, SAMchain blockchain genomics
 - **Deduplication Research**: GenoDedup, TrieDedup, genomic data deduplication

 **Key Finding**: While individual components exist in isolation, **no existing solution combines biologically-relevant chunking, cryptographic verification, and computational scalability**.
-SEQUOIA represents a **greenfield opportunity** to unify these concepts in a purpose-built system for biological databases.
+HERALD represents a **greenfield opportunity** to unify these concepts in a purpose-built system for biological databases.

 See the [full analysis](./existing-solutions-analysis.md) for detailed gap analysis and competitive positioning.